DJF144/Inspect2026/README.md

 - **Create New Order** button
 - **Dashboard** with five analytics tiles:
-  - Count of all **My Tasks** assigned to logged-in user → opens all tasks for the user and state is open
+  - **My Tasks** → opens all tasks for the user and state is open
-  - Cotal of all **Critical Tasks** assigned to logged-in user → opens all tasks for the user and priority is critical
+  - **Critical Tasks** → opens all tasks for the user and priority is critical
-  - Count of **Closed Completed Tasks**  assigned to logged-in user → opens all tasks for the user and state is Closed Complete
+  - **Closed Completed Tasks** → opens all tasks for the user and state is Closed Complete
-  - Count of **Closed Incomplete Tasks**  assigned to logged-in user → opens all tasks for the user and state is open Closed Incomplete
+  - **Closed Incomplete Tasks** → opens all tasks for the user and state is open Closed Incomplete
-  - Count of **All Tasks**  assigned to logged-in user → opens all tasks for the user
+  - **All Tasks** → opens all tasks for the user

 ---
 ### 2. Order Management